-This is evident from a report relating to a visit to Chile in September 2005, where:

-"The Stock exchange President Yrarrazabal briefed the Lord Mayor that Chilean companies listed in New York could be targeted to list in London, because of their difficulties with SEC regulations/Sarbanes-Oxley."

-This was followed by a trip to Brazil, where:

-"As he had done in Chile, he (the Lord Mayor) emphasised the general benefits of Brazilian companies listing in London rather than in New York and undertook to advise the London Stock Exchange of the opportunities open to them to attract Brazilian listings, now predominantly based in New York.
+This is evident from a report relating to a visit to Chile in September 2005, where: "The Stock exchange President Yrarrazabal briefed the Lord Mayor that Chilean companies listed in New York could be targeted to list in London, because of their difficulties with SEC regulations/Sarbanes-Oxley93".
+This was followed by a trip to Brazil, where: "As he had done in Chile, he (the Lord Mayor) emphasised the general benefits of Brazilian companies listing in London rather than in New York and undertook to advise the London Stock Exchange of the opportunities open to them to attract Brazilian listings, now predominantly based in New York.
 There was a strong appetite for a visit by the London Stock Exchange to Sao Paulo."

-The report from a visit to China in March 2006 noted that:
+The report from a visit to China in March 2006 noted that: "Chinese companies still

-"Chinese companies still view Hong Kong and the US as their principal destinations for raising capital but since the US changed its financial policy it has become more onerous to list there and this means more Chinese companies are starting to look elsewhere, thereby offering an ideal opportunity for the UK."
+Report by The Rt.
+Hon.
+The Lord Mayor (Alderman David Brewer CMG) Indonesia, The Philippines, Brunei and Thailand, /Sunday 7th-Friday 19th May 2006 Report by The Rt.
+Hon.
+The Lord Mayor (Alderman David Brewer CMG) on his visit to Mongolia, Hong Kong and South and West China, Friday 24th February to Tuesday 7th March 2006 view Hong Kong and the US as their principal destinations for raising capital but since the US changed its financial policy it has become more onerous to list there and this means more Chinese companies are starting to look elsewhere, thereby offering an ideal opportunity for the UK 95".